dsvjetl/react-redux-tanstack-msw-ts-starter/README.md

 ## Features

+- **Vite** for blazing-fast development and build optimizations.
 - **React & Redux** for state management and UI rendering.
 - **React Router DOM** for routing.
 - **Axios** for HTTP requests.
 - **React Query** integration for server state management.
   - Integration with **React Query Devtools** for debugging server state.
+  - Scalable architecture with Redux.
 - **ESLint** and **Prettier** for maintaining code quality and style consistency.
 - **SASS Embedded** for advanced styling capabilities.
 - **Husky** for Git hook management.